Varun Grover (writer): Early life and education

 Grover was born in Sundernagar, Himachal Pradesh, to a school-teacher mother and army engineer father, and belongs to a Punjabi Hindu family.
 His paternal grandfather originally lived in Faisalabad, a city in the Punjab Province of British India.
 After the partition of India, Faisalabad became a part of the West Punjab province of Pakistan, due to which he moved to Jagadhri in present-day Haryana, where he settled and eventually started a business of sign painting for shops.
 In the early 1950s, a cinema hall opened in Jagadhri wherein he went on to design posters for the hall.
 He instructed his two elder sons, Varun's uncles and his father's brothers, to also make such posters.
 This led the family to gain an interest in watching movies, many of which they watched at the same cinema hall, in which Varun's grandfather also took his father.
 Varun accredits this for his interest in films, as he "inherited the same addiction from [his] father".

 Varun spent his initial years in Dehradun, Uttarakhand and Sundernagar, before moving to Lucknow for his adolescent years.
 He studied civil engineering at Indian Institute of Technology (BHU) Varanasi, graduating in 2003.
 He began his career as a software consultant with the multinational company Kanbay in Pune, where he worked for nearly a year.
 In 2004, Varun Grover moved to Mumbai to pursue his passion for writing.
 The following year, he secured an opportunity to script for the television series The Great Indian Comedy Show.
+In 2018, collection of short stories for children, called Paper Chor was published in Hindi.